frittna/Crypto_Coin_Ticker/README.md

 if you hold ButtonC at Startup: it will start with alternative SSID2/WiFi2-password instead (e.g your mobile phone's hotspot)

-press ButtonA and ButtonC together to enable/disable cycling throut all currencies after a set time (default:off, when turned on default:15sec)
+press ButtonA and ButtonC together to enable/disable cycling through all currencies after a set time (default:off, when turned on default:15sec)